 The information that the Crown Attorney presents to the court must be consistent with the information set out in the ticket.
 The prosecution may be allowed minor amendments to the information on the ticket.
 However, if the ticket is full of errors, it may not be accepted as reliable evidence.

-When an officer gives you a provincial summary offence ticket, other than a parking infraction ticket, the officer will print his or her name on the portion that he or she gives you.
+When an officer gives you a provincial summary offence ticket, other than a parking infraction ticket, the officer will print the officer's name on the portion that the officer gives you.
 Once the officer has given you your copy of the ticket, the officer will sign the affidavit of service at the bottom of the police and court copies.
 The affidavit states that the officer personally delivered the ticket to you (the Defendant).
 The court copy of the ticket will have the officer's signature, and will be used as proof of service (proof that the ticket was given to you) in court.
 Your copy would not have the officer's signature on it.

 When issuing a parking infraction ticket, the officer must certify how the ticket was served and the date of service.
-The officer can complete the ticket and sign it by electronic means.
+The officer can complete the ticket and sign it electronically.

-No, the officer can give you a ticket if he or she has reasonable and probable grounds to believe that you committed the offence.
-There is no requirement that the officer give you a warning.
+No, the officer can give you a ticket if the officer has reasonable and probable grounds to believe that you committed the offence.
+The officer is not required to give you a warning.